JanSuthacheeva/JanSuthacheeva/README.md

 - A passionate Self-Taught Full-Stack Developer
 - Former Lead Consultant in the Area of Simulationmodels in Automotive Industry
-- Currently learning Web Development with [The Odin Project](https://www.theodinproject.com)
+- Currently working at Buzzwoo Asia Co.
+Ltd. in Chiang Mai, Thailand
 - Personal website [link](https://www.janpomelo.com)
-- I’m currently open for an Intern or a new job opportunity, this is [my CV](CV-Jan-Steikowski.pdf)
+- I’m always open for collaborations and contributions or even new professional opportunities.
+This is [my CV](CV-Jan-Steikowski.pdf)

 <br><br>